For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Part-time work

-According to the ONS, around 38% of women were working part-time between October 2022 and December 2022, compared to about 14% of men.
+According to the ONS, around 36% of women worked part-time in 2024, compared to about 14% of men.
 For both men and women, people with part-time jobs tend to get paid less per week than their full-time colleagues.

 Women choose to work part-time for a number of reasons, but one of the main ones is childcare.
 This leads us to our next point...